 A Little About Reinstatement and Restoration

 One of the general requirements for the Florida Bright Futures scholarship is that you must apply for it within five years of graduating high school.
-(Remember, this scholarship does have provisions for students who earn high school equivalencies, so be sure to read though the handbook if you're a non-traditional student.)
+(Remember, this scholarship does have provisions for students who earn high school equivalency degree, so be sure to read through the handbook if you're a non-traditional student.)

-To do this, you'll need to follow the instructions for scholarship reinstatement on the Bright Futures website.
+To file for reinstatement, you'll need to follow the instructions for scholarship reinstatement on the Bright Futures website.
 You'll be required to fill out a Reinstatement/Restoration Application, which you can do by creating and logging into your OSFA account.
 This information will be used to determine whether you're eligible for reinstatement.
 Keep in mind that the deadline for submitting all of your materials is May 30 of each year, so be sure to plan accordingly!

 Restoration is an option for students who are in their first year of college and have received Bright Futures money, but have lost their eligibility for one of two reasons:

 - The student didn't meet the minimum 2.75 GPA renewal requirement but did meet the hours renewal requirement.

 - The student was dropped from an FAS award to an FMS award because they didn't meet the 3.0 GPA requirement for the FAS.
 This student can apply to have their FAS award restored.

 A student can apply for restoration one time during or immediately after their first year of college.
 That means you only have one slim opportunity to restore your scholarship if you don't meet renewal requirements.

 Put another way: it's much easier to make sure you're upholding the terms of your scholarship than it is to try and have your scholarship restored!

 For more information about renewal requirements, reinstatement/restoration requirements, or the reinstatement/restoration application, check out Chapter 3 of the Bright Futures handbook.